svtsv01/2024_TikTokTechJam--blin--project/README.md

 # 2024_TikTokTechJam--blin--project
 This a repository housing the solution for 2024 Tik-Tok Tech Jam, on "Preventing hate speech".
-Teamname "<blin>"
+Teamname &lt;blin>
 ### Challenge

  The internet has connected people through platforms that enable information